The Global Solutions to Cartan's Realization Problem: Solutions to Cartan's Realization Problem

 \begin{definition} A full $G$-realization $(P, (\theta, \omega), h)$ of a $G$-structure algebroid $A$ with connection is called \textbf{strongly complete} if any local symmetry of $(P, (\theta, \omega), h)$ extends to a global symmetry.
 The corresponding solution of the associated Cartan's realization problem is said to be a \textbf{strongly complete solution}. \end{definition}

-We will see that the property of being strongly complete indeed characterizes the $G$-realizations arising from source fibers of $G$-integrations.
+We will show that the property of being strongly complete indeed characterizes the $G$-realizations arising from source fibers of $G$-integrations.
 First we observe that such $G$-realizations have symmetry groups which are Lie groups.

-\begin{prop} Let $(P,(\theta,\omega),h)$ be a strongly complete $G$-realization of a $G$-structure algebroid $A$ with connection and assume that $G$ is connecred.
+\begin{prop} Let $(P,(\theta,\omega),h)$ be a strongly complete $G$-realization of a $G$-structure algebroid $A\to X$ with connection and assume that $G$ is connected.
 Then the symmetry group of $(P,(\theta,\omega),h)$ is a Lie group $H$ with Lie algebra isomorphic to $\ker \rho_x$, where $x \in X$ is any point in the image of $h:P\to X$.
 Moreover, the $H$-action on $P$ is proper, free and transitive on the fibers of $h$, and commutes with the $G$-action. \end{prop}

 \begin{proof} As usual, we will write $M = P/G$ and denote by $\pi: P \to M$ the quotient map.
-By assumption, any local equivalence $\phi: U \to V$ lifts to a bundle map $\tilde{\phi}: \pi^{-1}(U) \to \pi^{-1}(V)$ preserving both the coframe and the classifying map:
+By assumption, any local equivalence $\phi: U \to V$ lifts to a bundle map $\tilde{\phi}: \pi^{-1}(U) \to \pi^{-1}(V)$ preserving both the coframe and the classifying map

 In particular, forgetting about the structure group $G$, $\tilde{\phi}$ is a local equivalence of the \emph{coframe}.
 Since $G$ is assumed to be connected this defines a one-to-one correspondence between (local) symmetries of the $G$-realization and (local) symmetries of the coframe which preserve the classifying map $h$.
 Choosing $x \in X$ any point in the image of $h:P\to X$, by \cite[Proposition 6.7]{FernandesStruchiner1}, the symmetry group of $(P,(\theta,\omega),h)$ is a Lie group $H$ with Lie algebra $\ker \rho_x$, and $h: P \to L$ becomes a principal $H$-bundle over the leaf containing $x$.